thomasjsn/powerwalker-python-lib/README.md

 **Note!** Methods and keys may change; as I am still investigating use cases and best practices.

 ## Communicate

-Connect either the USB or the serial port, find the correct device path and instantiate:
+Connect either the USB or the serial port, find the correct device path and instantiate.

+### Serial port

 ```py
 import powerwalker